Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Results

 \subsection{New Constraints}

-The new \jwst\ imaging facilitates the discovery of new strong lensing features that could be used to constrain the lens models.
-These come in three flavors: complete new systems that were not previously identified, discovery of new counter-images of known lensed galaxies or confirmation of suspected candidates, and identification and mapping of previously unresolved features and substructure within arcs, including space-resolution positioning of images previously only detected in MUSE data with no \hst\ counterpart.
+The new \jwst\ imaging facilitates the discovery of new SL features that could be used to constrain the lens models.
+These come in three flavors: (1) complete new systems of lensed source galaxies that were not previously identified; (2) the discovery of new counter-images of known lensed galaxies or confirmation of suspected candidates; and (3) the identification and mapping of previously unresolved features and substructure within arcs, including space-resolution positioning of images previously only detected in MUSE data with no \hst\ counterpart.
 The number of newly discovered features varies from field to field.
-While the \jwst\ observations are uniform across the sample, the available archival data and literature range from as little as one frame of \hst\ imaging (e.g., SPT-CL\,J0516$-$5755) and no previous lensing analysis, through multi-wavelength \hst\ imaging and MUSE spectroscopy (e.g., clusters observed by treasury programs) and published lensing analysis for clusters that have previously been well studied.
-New lensed systems are typically either too red or too faint, or both, to have been discovered without \jwst\ (e.g., System \#1 in SPT0516).
+While the \jwst\ observations are uniform across the sample, the available archival data and literature range from as little as one frame of \hst\ imaging (e.g., SPT0516) and no previous lensing analysis through multi-wavelength \hst\ imaging and MUSE spectroscopy (e.g., clusters observed by treasury programs) and published lensing analysis for clusters that have previously been well studied.
+Newly discovered lensed source galaxies have images that are typically either too red or too faint, or both, to have been discovered without \jwst\ (e.g., Source \#1 in SPT0516).
 The identification of new clumps benefits from the high spatial resolution of NIRCam.
-Adding clumps as constraints multiplexes the number of constraints, and adds leverage over the lensing potential as it probes the relative spatial magnification in resolved arcs.
-An example of the plethora of clumps in some of the most highly extended arcs is shown in \autoref{fig.arcsnapshots}. \autoref{tab.arcstable} lists the total number of systems, multiple images, and strong-lensing constraints (i.e., the sum of the multiple images of all the individual clumps) that were used for modeling each cluster. \autoref{fig.SLsystemcount} provides a visualization of the number of new and previously-known systems.
-Where available, we determined the number of pre-\jwst\ strong lensing features from the literature or publicly-available lens models on MAST.
-For clusters that have not had a public or published lens model, we assessed the pre-\jwst\ identification by a visual inspection of the archival data by two of the authors, at least one of whom was not involved in computing the \jwst-based model.
-We note that the numbers presented in \autoref{tab.arcstable} and \autoref{fig.SLsystemcount} only represent the features that were used to constrain the lens models.
-In many of our fields, there are additional candidate systems and images that were observed but not used as constraints (see \autoref{sec.clustermodels} for cluster-by-cluster account).
+Adding clumps as constraints multiplexes the number of constraints, and adds leverage over the lensing potential, as it probes the relative spatial magnification in resolved arcs.
+An example of the plethora of clumps in some of the most highly extended arcs is shown in \autoref{fig.arcsnapshots}. \autoref{tab.MultipleImages} lists the total number of sources, multiple images, and positional constraints (i.e., the sum of the multiple images of all the individual clumps) that were used for modeling each cluster. \autoref{fig.SLsystemcount} provides a visualization of the number of new and previously-known lensed source galaxies.
+Where available, we determined the number of pre-\jwst\ strong lensing features from the literature or publicly available lens models on MAST.
+For clusters that do not have a public or published lens model, we assessed the pre-\jwst\ identification through a visual inspection of the archival data by two of the authors, at least one of whom was not involved in computing the \jwst-based model.
+We note that the numbers presented in \autoref{tab.MultipleImages} and \autoref{fig.SLsystemcount} only represent the features that were used to constrain the lens models.
+In many of our fields, there are additional candidate sources and images that were observed but not used as constraints (see \autoref{sec.clustermodels} for cluster-by-cluster account).